Lee Hishammuddin Allen and Gledhill

 • if obtaining consent was practical, the data subject would consent.

-• The data user has taken all reasonable precautions and exercised all due diligence to ensure that the personal data will not be processed in contravention of the PDPA.
+• The data controller has taken all reasonable precautions and exercised all due diligence to ensure that the personal data will not be processed in contravention of the PDPA.

 • The transfer is necessary to protect the data subject's vital interests.